-If I was forced to choose between the immediacy of painting and the slow, methodical approach of embroidery, I don’t think I could.
+If forced to choose between the immediacy of painting and the slow, methodical approach of embroidery, I don’t think I could.
 Much like my inner self, my artwork swings between extremes; from the pleasure of a brush gliding across paper laying down large blocks of color to the slow, carefully placed needle piercing, then pulling through fabric.
-Some pieces require the exorcising of ideas with immediacy, yet other times the best way to express the importance of the piece is by laying down a thousand stitches.
+There is little difference in the overall look of each piece from afar, but much changes with the simple choice of its medium.
+With a brush there is freedom and the ability to put passion on paper with immediacy; with thread there is a contemplative purposefulness that requires thought and focus with every stitch.
+Some works are thoughts and images speedily regurgitated from mind to paper, some require savoring or the working out of my thoughts and feelings behind the piece.
+Yet, other times the best way to express the importance of the piece is by laying down a thousand stitches.

-Embroidery has been seen through the ages as a substitute for the education of a women, a badge of well-to-do high class aristocratic young women, and a necessity for a good wife and homemaker.
-Given its baggage, embroidery lends itself well to upheaval allowing me to use those stereotypes to challenge viewers, and predominately myself, in the question of “What is art and what is craft?”.
+This ever shifting swing in mood has led me on many adventures artistically, but internally I have struggled with the idea of “What is an artist?” and “Can embroidery be art?”.
+Embroidery has been seen through the ages as a substitute for the education of women, a badge of well-to-do, high class, aristocratic young women, and a necessity for a good wife and homemaker.
+Given its baggage, embroidery lends itself well to upheaval allowing me to use those stereotypes to challenge viewers, and myself, in the question of “What is art and what is craft?”.
 I have often found myself fighting against the idea of “women’s work” and have chosen to take back embroidery and use it to tell a different story.
 Sometimes it is a subtle bedtime story and other times it is a shout with every stitch.

 I have never been able to walk away from creating despite times where it seems it would be best to throw in the towel.
 Art is what helps me work through that which I don’t understand, the questions that plague me, feelings I don’t comprehend, and to share the truths that I have learned.
-I set down painting time and again telling myself that I’m too busy, it isn’t any good, it takes up to much space, and whatever other excuse I could come up with.
-Time and again, painting has pulled me back; it keeps me afloat, pulls me from darkness, reminds me of the truth of who I am.
+At times this requires the freedom of a quickly laid medium, gouache being my favorite.
+Others, it is with thread.
+Time and again, my art has kept me afloat, pulled me from darkness, reminded me of the truth of who I am.
 It’s perhaps a cliche thing to say, but it is something so many before me have discovered: I make art because my art saves me.